ada-game-framework/.github/profile/README.md

 Back around the time I was developing the [NeHe](https://github.com/Lucretia/old_nehe_ada95) ports, I was developing a binding generator for OpenGL, this was never completed.

+### ImgGUI

+There exists a binding to [this](https://github.com/michael-hardeman/ImGui-Ada) lib which seems to be a fork of an unmaintained binding.

 ### Afmod

 I chose to do this one first as there is a C API which can be bound a bit more easily, plus it's a smaller, although still large, API compared to Wwise.
 Another reason is that they now provide a Linux client and Wwise don't.